sainnhe/khn/content/first-step/setup-your-code-editor.md

   --header-insertion=never
 ```

 `--background-index` tells clangd to index project in the background and persist index on disk.
-This is very important because the kernel's codebase if very large, and it'll take a long time to index, so you generally don't want clangd to recreate index every time you open the project.
+This is very important because the kernel's codebase is very large, and it'll take a long time to index, so you generally don't want clangd to recreate index every time you open the project.

-`--header-insertion=never` tells clangd not to insert header on completion.
+`--header-insertion=never` tells clangd not to insert headers on completion.
 We need this because clangd will falsely insert unnecessary headers.

 The instructions on how to configure editors to use these 2 arguments can be found in [Editor plugins](https://clangd.llvm.org/installation#editor-plugins).